-When a business decides to raise funds, it has a number of options to choose from in doing so.
-The most common options would be in the form of a loan from a licensed institution (whether in the form of overdrafts, revolving credit facilities, syndicated loans or other forms) or to approach the capital markets, which can be in the form of equity or debt (which includes securitisation).
+When a business decides to raise funds, it has a number of options available.
+The most common options would be in the form of a loan from a licensed institution (whether in the form of overdrafts, revolving credit facilities, syndicated loans or other forms) or to approach the capital markets.
+These loans would c be in the form of equity or debt (which includes securitisation).

 In today’s financial sector, capital markets are often favoured over traditional loan funding for a number of reasons.
 These include increased efficiency due to the documentation required being standardised, reducing the time required to issue the product to the market.
 This makes it more attractive to investors, particularly opportunistic ones.
-In addition, subsequent finance raisings are even swifter given the programme is already established and can therefore take as little as two weeks.
+In addition, subsequent finance raisings are even more swift given that the programme is already established.
+The process can therefore take as little as two weeks.

-A key benefit to accessing capital markets is a diversification of funding sources given that the issue of a capital market instrument is open to wider pool of investors including both retail investors and institutional investors (including asset managers, pension funds, investment banks and insurance companies).
-Furthermore, one programme can comprise of more than one option in terms of structure of the note issued under the programme.
+A key benefit to accessing capital markets is a diversification of funding sources given that the issue of a capital market instrument is open to a wider pool of investors, including both retail investors and institutional investors (including asset managers, pension funds, investment banks and insurance companies).
+Furthermore, one programme can comprise more than one option in terms of structure of the note issued under the programme.
 This could be notes with different applicable interest rates or notes specifically structured to meet the specific needs of a particular investor/type of investor.
-In securitisations, exposure for investors can also be limited to a specific asset base giving investors additional comfort that they know what is backing their investment.
+In securitisations, exposure for investors can also be limited to a specific asset base, giving investors additional security in that they know what is backing their investment.

-Cost of funding is always a critical factor in the process of a company determining which route to take in terms of fundraising .
-Capital markets as a source of funding is said to be less costly due to the fact that standardised documentation is used, reducing the legal costs required for negotiating the terms of the transaction.
-Pricing is also improved by competition between a large number of players in the market with deep pools of liquidity compared to a finite number of lending institutions with limited access to funds.
+Cost of funding is always a critical factor in the process of determining which route to take in terms of fundraising .
+Capital markets as a source of funding are said to be less costly due to the fact that standardised documentation is used, reducing the legal costs required for negotiating the terms of the transaction.
+Pricing is also improved by competition between a large number of players with deep pools of liquidity, compared to a finite number of lending institutions with limited access to funds.
 In addition, pricing is improved through the use of an auction format.

-Certain investors prefer investments which can be further traded.
-The tradability of capital market instruments is accordingly often favoured by investors given that the option of a secondary markets allows for trading, whereas selling a participation in a loan is arguably far more difficult.
+A number of investors prefer investments which can be further traded.
+The tradability of capital market instruments is accordingly often favoured by investors, given that the option of a secondary market allows for trading, whereas selling participation in a loan is arguably far more difficult.

-Securitisation is a debt capital markets instrument which involves a process of transforming non-tradeable assets into tradable securities through a structured finance process that distributes risk by aggregating liabilities and assets in a pool and issuing new securities backed by that pool.
+Securitisation is a debt capital markets instrument which involves a process of transforming non-tradeable assets into tradable securities through a structured finance process that distributes risk by aggregating liabilities and assets in a pool, and issuing new securities backed by that pool.
 Securitisation can be compared to secured lending.
 Secured lenders require borrowers to pledge specified assets as security for financing.
-Cash flows to the borrower and then its assets are used as security to protect the lender in the event of default.
-In securitisation, the pool in the securitisation structure acts as the security for the debt.
+Cash flows to the borrower, and then their assets are used as security to protect the lender in the event of default.
+In securitisation, the pool in the securitisation structure acts as security for the debt.

-As a capital markets instrument, a securitisation holds a number of advantages over the vanilla loan alternatives including increased efficiency, diversification of funder resources, better pricing and easier tradeability.
-It further holds advantages over its equity counterparts.
-Some of the key additional benefits of the securitisation instrument are:
+As a capital markets instrument, securitisation holds a number of advantages over the vanilla loan alternatives, including increased efficiency, diversification of funder resources, better pricing and better tradeability.
+It further holds the following advantages over its equity counterparts:

 (ii) Freeing up capital for the originator